 Presently, China is abundantly supplying the world with a cornucopia of affordable goods.
 This trade has

-materials, including oil.
-Economic prosperity has reignited a national pride that China yearns to showcase in
+raw materials, including oil.
+Economic prosperity has reignited a national pride that China yearns to

-the Summer Games.
-However, China is also straddled with internal conflicts, the most currently visible being
+showcase in the Summer Games.
+However, China is also straddled with internal conflicts, the most

-ancient gods of Mt.
+the ancient gods of Mt.
 Olympus and those of the Himalayas with its peak at Mt.
 Qomolangma?
-This question must
+This

-be on the minds of U. S. Secretary of the Treasury Henry Paulson and his Chinese hosts as they met once
+question must be on the minds of U. S. Secretary of the Treasury Henry Paulson and his Chinese hosts as

 At this juncture of the fates, I see the need for continued vigil - the emergence of China as a 21st century

-the beginning Karl Marx proclaimed a fundamental contradiction between capitalism and communism, an
+From the beginning Karl Marx proclaimed a fundamental contradiction between capitalism and communism,

-ideology now discredited by most nations.
-There appears an inevitable certainty that China’s political system
+an ideology now discredited by most nations.
+There appears an inevitable certainty that China’s political

-must change to keep pace with her burgeoning capitalistic base.
-Under the light of 20th century experience,
+system must change to keep pace with her burgeoning capitalistic base.
+Under the light of 20th century

-especially from a western perspective, it may seem that China has two options from which to choose (1)
+experience, especially from a western perspective, it may seem that China has two options from which to